 The nine-person Sepiia team was working in Valencia and considering a move back to Madrid when another startup recommended that they look into the Google for Startups Residency: Madrid program.
 “As soon as we heard about it, we knew it was the perfect opportunity and the best place to be.
 And we were right,” Federico remembers.
 As part of the seven-month program, Federico participated in weekly mentorship sessions as well as roundtables where he shared his progress with the cohort.
 He looked forward to the monthly “theme day,”, during which the founders learned about successful startups that served as models for growth in a particular industry.
 During the annual Startup Advisors Summit, Googlers from around the world visited Madrid for a few weeks to mentor Federico and the other founders in their areas of expertise.

 When COVID-19 hit Europe in early 2020, retail companies like Sepiia’s had dropped to a near all-time low.
 Despite the slow down in growth and in the spirit of giving back to their community, Sepiia donated enough fabric to produce 10,000 face masks at the outset of the pandemic.
 Luckily, the Google relationships didn’t stop with the end of the Google for Startups Residency program and soon after, Google presented Sepiia with macroeconomic reports to help them understand the situation and how it was affecting the retail market.
 This helped Sepiia quickly pivot to accommodate shifting consumer priorities.
 “Instead of focusing on our technology and the functionality of our garments, we communicated our local production, and the sustainability aspects of our garments, which was something that people valued more than innovation at the time,” Federico says.
 “The key was to adapt—but you can’t just do that if you don’t have information.”
 After updating their positioning on Google Ads to focus on being a local, sustainable business, they were able to triple their sales and regain momentum from before the pandemic.
-Now, Sepiia works with 14 suppliers and employs more than 500 people between their Spain and Portugal offices.
+Now, Sepiia works with 14 suppliers and employs more than 500 people between their supplier network and their own team.

 Throughout the process “We learned a lot, including how to make the most out of Google’s tools, which is a great asset in any business.”
 On a daily basis, the team uses Google Analytics to measure fundamental KPIs and understand user behavior; Google Ads to reach new customers; and Google DataStudio to create useful dashboards.
 Every few weeks, the Sepiia team looks at Google Search Console for a window into their company’s positioning and visibility.
 They also turn to Google Trends to identify new keywords for search engine optimization (SEO) and search engine marketing (SEM), and Google Optimize to conduct A/B tests.